mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

-This has a unity coefficient for the highest power in the denominator and with constants factored in the numerator.
-It is sometimes called gain-polynomial form.
+The general form of a rational function is shown as the ratio of two polynomials.
+Unlike the canonical form, the coefficient for the highest power in the denominator may not be unity.

    >>> H.general()
         2
      5⋅s  + 5